-Our Stock Ownership Policy, which is administered by the Committee, is applicable to the Company's executive officers, including our Executive Chairman, and non-employee directors.
-These guidelines were adopted to further underscore that management's interests should be aligned with those of our stockholders.
-Stock considered owned under the policy includes (i) common shares owned outright by the executive; (ii) shares underlying unvested RSUs; and (iii) "in-the-money" vested options.
+Our Stock Ownership Policy, which is administered by the Committee, is applicable to the Company's executive officers, including our Executive Chairman and other NEOs, and non-employee directors.
+These guidelines were adopted to further underscore that management's interests should be aligned with those of our stockholders'.
+Stock considered owned under the policy includes (i) common shares owned outright by the executive or director; (ii) shares underlying unvested RSUs and PRSUs; and (iii) "in-the-money" vested options.
 Under the policy, the total value of all shares of the Company's common stock held by each executive officer must equal or exceed the following multiples of their respective base salaries:

 Position Base Salary Multiple

 Executive Chairman 10.0x

 Chief Executive Officer 5.0x

-Executive Vice Presidents 3.0x
+Executive Vice Presidents, including Chief Financial Officer, Chief Legal Officer and Chief Operating Officer 3.0x

 Each executive officer is required to hold 50% of shares delivered by the Company upon vesting or exercise of equity awards granted under the Company's equity plans, until the applicable stock ownership threshold has been met.
 Under the policy, each executive officer is expected to meet the guideline within five years of becoming a participant under the policy.
-As of December 31, 2019, each of our NEOs met the stock ownership requirement.
+As of December 31, 2020, each of our NEOs met the stock ownership requirement.